Anthony De Marco

 Call Defence Lawyer Anthony De Marco For A Free Consultation

 Contact my Toronto, Ontario, office today to discuss your aggravated assault or assault case.
 I offer a free 30-minute consultation.
 For your convenience, I offer reasonable payment plans.
 I also accept Legal Aid in some cases.
-You can reach me by phone at 416-651-2299 or toll free 1-888-399-3164 or by e-mail.
+You can reach me by phone at 416-651-2299 or toll free 1-888-399-3164 or contact me by e-mail.